 Loeffler, appointed to the U.S. Senate by Georgia Gov. Brian Kemp in 2019 after Sen. Johnny Isakson retired for health reasons, is one of 21 candidates on the ballot for her first real election.
 She trails Democratic candidate Raphael Warnock, the favorite candidate of WNBA players who are united against Loeffler.
 Warnock, at 30 percent, and Loeffler, at 26 percent are the frontrunners in the huge field.

 There was a time when Republicans used to stand for certain principles.
-Maybe you didn’t agree with them, and maybe they were abhorrent.
+Maybe you didn’t agree with them, and maybe they were abhorrent people.
 But the Republicans decided the battlegrounds, defined their positions, and made the arguments.
 Small government.
 Strong military.
 Law and order.
 “Family values.”
 States’ rights.
 Church, Mom, and Apple Pie.

 Most of those principles have been washed away by the past two Republican presidents.
 We live in a surveillance state straight from Orwell’s worst nightmares.
 We have an amoral grifter president who poses with a Bible he has never read.
 An unhinged lunatic tweeting “LAW AND ORDER!” and protecting the rights of statues but not people.